build-on-aws/content/posts/picturesocial/06-how-to-use-dynamodb-on-a-containerized-api/index.md

 }
 ```

-* And finally the Delete method using HTTP Delete, where we also use the LoadAsync method to get the Data Object and then the DeleteAsync method to use the previous object to point what to delete.
+* And finally the Delete method using HTTP Delete, where we also use the LoadAsync method to get the Data Object and then the DeleteAsync method will take the model object as a parameter to describe the object that needs to be deleted.

 ```csharp
 [HttpDelete("{id}")]